 An intuitive lifelong horsewoman and gifted educator, Kelly developed The EQUUS Experience® — an equine-assisted learning process — in response to her frustration with the limitations of conventional learning methodologies.
 The process works with horses as co-facilitators, to illicit breakthrough learning through engaging in a 56-million-year-old system – the horse herd.
 The work, grounded in evidence-based research into the neuro-biological approach to learning, engages the limbic pathway where the re-wiring of emotional and psychological habits is possible, translating into lasting change and growth.
 The EQUUS Experience® is trending as a powerful differentiator in organizational change circles.

-Liberty Liscomb is the past president of FCL.
+Liberty Liscomb is the past president of Kindred World.
 Liberty mothers five children in Harwinton, Connecticut, and works to revive and evolve a more self-sufficient and sustainable family and community life, beginning with her own.
 Her children spend their days world-schooling alongside her, collectively following their own interests, and learning more about the world as they go.
-She is the co-founder of the Connecticut FCL group, a La Leche League Leader and former Bradley Childbirth Educator.
+She is the co-founder of the Connecticut FCL Gathering Group, a La Leche League Leader and former Bradley Childbirth Educator.
 She has been an integral part of FCL's growth and vision since 2003.

 Read our extensive five-star reviews from professionals, parents, thought-leaders, book authors and activists on our Great Nonprofit's website here.

 Kindred Media: Monthly e-zine highlighting the previous month's posts, podcasts, and interviews

 The Evolved Nest: Monthly newsletter featuring the latest science, research papers, and presentations from Darcia Narvaez on the Evovled Nest